 So you are choosing your new bathroom suite, and now you have come up against all these different names for a sink!
-One tap hole, two tap hole, pedestals, and cloakroom – what does it all mean and which one do you actually need?
+One tap hole, two tap holes, pedestals, and cloakroom – what does it all mean and which one do you actually need?

 We have put together this guide covering all the jargon and explaining it so you can decide which one suits your space and your needs!

 Basins are often referred to as sinks.
-This is not quite the correct terminology as sinks are fitted in kitchens and basins are fitted in main bathrooms, cloakrooms and en-suites.
+This is not quite the correct terminology as sinks are fitted in kitchens and basins are fitted in main bathrooms, cloakrooms, and en-suites.